mzaidi59/docs/about.markdown

 permalink: /about/
 ---

-TO know more about me, visit my [website](https://mzaidi59.github.io/).
+To know more about me, visit my [website](https://mzaidi59.github.io/).